ryan258/robofriends-pwa/README.md

 ## Shapshot Testing

+**Include your snapshots in your git repos so all developers are sharing the same snapshots to test against**

 **Goes great with stateless components because then all we have to do is write a one-liner to run a snapshot test.
 Bases covered.**

 If a developer comes in a messes up the component, the output won't match the snapshot and will automatically fail.